What is a Workflow?

 - Resources: The tools, information, and personnel required to complete each task and activity within the workflow.

-- Process Efficiency: Streamlines operations by defining clear steps and sequences, reducing redundancies and improving overall process efficiency.
+- Process Efficiency: Adopting workflow automation streamlines operations by defining clear steps and sequences, reducing redundancies, and improving overall process efficiency.

 - Consistency: Ensures that tasks are performed in a consistent manner, leading to reliable and predictable outcomes.